The moduli space of multi-scale differentials: Modifying differentials and perturbed period coordinates

 Second, the plumbing construction cuts out the zero that used to be at the top end of any vertical node.
 Thus to keep track of the relative period corresponding to such a zero, we compute a period not to this zero, but to a suitably chosen nearby point.
 The choice of this nearby point will be made in such a way that under degeneration to the boundary of~$\Omega\barMDs$ the difference between the perturbed period and the original period tends to zero.

-Third, the coordinate system contains for each level one entry which measures the scale of degeneration.
+Third, the perturbed period coordinate system contains for each level one entry which measures the scale of degeneration.
 This is not actually a period, but rather an $a_i$-th root of a period of~$\bfeta$.

-The setup for this section is the following.
-Let $\calW \subset \Omega\barMDs$ be an open neighborhood of (the moduli point corresponding to) a simple marked \auxd $(X, \bfeta_X, \bft,\bfsigma,f)$ and let $\pi\colon \calX \to \calW$ be the restriction of the universal family to~$\calW$.
-We fix a family of differentials~$\bfeta$ on~$\calX$, not identically zero on every component of every fiber, that restricts to~$\bfeta_X$ on~$X$.
-Recall from~\eqref{eq:Tsimp_action} the definition of the action